-Yes No N/A Unkno sources available \boxtimes Exposure to prevailing winds, if known \boxtimes Adequate seed trees exist within 3 tree heights of the reforestation site for spruce or within 2 tree heights for birch \boxtimes Where spruce regeneration is targeted, large seed crop in year prior to harvest or current year Explanation: large seed crops occur every 3-5 years and are expected during or shortly after the harvest cycle. \boxtimes Where vegetative reproduction is targeted the harvest area contains sufficient, well-distributed paper birch, aspen, balsam poplar, western black cottonwood, red alder, or other species known to regenerate vegetatively as approved by the Division.
-8 8 7 11 7 Yes No N/A Unkno Comp etition a and infe station 1 risk \boxtimes Calamagrostis (bluejoint grass) is not visually evident.
-If Calamagrostis is visually evident, describe abundance and distribution.
-Explanation: grass cover is moderate at 10-20%.
-Equipment operation is expected to create many microsites, and the sale areas are good candidates for spruce planting. \boxtimes Equisetum (horsetail) is present prior to harvest \boxtimes The site is not currently subject to intense herbivory due to peaks in the hare cycle, dense moose populations, or scarcity of browse in the surrounding landscape. \boxtimes Existing stands are not infested with bark beetles (Dendroctonus or Ips) \boxtimes Where spruce regeneration is targeted, harvest areas are free of known incidence of Onnia tomentosus root rot.
-Note: tomentosus can kill regeneration of spruce and, to a lesser degree, pine and larch.
-If tomentosus is present, describe the extent of the problem in the notes box below.
-Design reforestation to minimize continuation or spread of the disease
+(FLUP Timber November 2024 Where aspen regeneration from suckering is targ damage will be minimal and soil exposure will e warming.
+Yes No N/A Unkno own Seed/v vegetati ve repro oduction sources available \boxtimes Exposure to prevailing winds, if known \boxtimes Adequate seed trees exist within 3 tree heights or reforestation site for spruce or within 2 tree height Where spruce regeneration is targeted, large seed year prior to harvest or current year Explanation: large seed crops occur every 3-5 year d crop in expected during or shortly after the harvest cycle.
+Where vegetative reproduction is targeted the harvest contains sufficient, well-distributed paper birch, poplar, western black cottonwood, red alder, or oknown to regenerate vegetatively as approved by e. rvest area aspen, balsam other species Yes No N/A Unkno - etition a and inte station 1 Calamagrostis (bluejoint grass) is not visually ex Calamagrostis is visually evident, describe abun distribution. \boxtimes Equisetum (horsetail) is present prior to harvest \boxtimes The site is not currently subject to intense herbive peaks in the hare cycle, dense moose populations browse in the surrounding landscape. \boxtimes Existing stands are not infested with bark beetles (Dendroctonus or Ips) 3 Where spruce regeneration is targeted, harvest are free of known incidence of Onnia tomentosus rown Note: tomentosus can kill regeneration of spruce lesser degree, pine and larch.
+If tomentosus is predescribe the extent of the problem in the notes be Design reforestation to minimize continuation or the disease ot rot. and, to a esent, ox below.